phaustin/quantecon-example/book/docs/python_oop.md

         return path
 ```

-Here\'s a little program that uses the class to compute time series from
+Here's a little program that uses the class to compute time series from
 two different initial conditions.

 The common steady state is also plotted for comparison